 Dental crowns are a versatile treatment that can enhance the health, function, and appearance of your smile.
 If you have weak, damaged, or broken teeth, a dental crown can restore optimal function to your teeth.

-Traditionally, crowns were made of gold or metal, but today’s crowns are made of dental porcelain.
+Traditionally crowns were made of gold or metal, but today’s crowns are made of dental porcelain.
 Dental porcelain comes in a wide range of shades and resembles the tooth enamel, making it the ideal material to restore your smile.
-With porcelain crowns, only you and your dentist will know it’s a crown.
+With porcelain crowns, only you and your dentist will know its a crown.

 Who Should Consider A Dental Crown?

 During your visit, Dr. Jefferies will listen to your dental concerns, evaluate your teeth, and explore your treatment options.
 Patients may need a dental crown for a variety of reasons.
-Crowns can be used to address multiple types of general, restorative, and cosmetic dental concerns.
+Crowns can be used to address multiple types of general, restorative, and cosmetic dental crowns.

 A crown aims to protect and reinforce a badly damaged tooth.
 For instance, a crown can be used to:

 - Stabilize a tooth after a root canal